Propagating Pothos: How To Propagate Pothos Plants 3 Ways

 Where To Cut Pothos

-I cut the stem straight across about 1/8″ below a root node.
+Make your cuts straight across, about 1/8″ or so below a root node.

-My Golden Pothos sits on top of a bookcase and 2 of the trails were hitting the floor.
-I made the cuts about 2-3″ above where I wanted them because a new stem will appear out of a node above the cut.
-That new stem will eventually trail down so this gives me 2 years or so before I have to prune those 2 stems again.
+My well-established Golden Pothos sits on top of a bookcase, and quite a few of the trails were hitting the floor.
+I trimmed them about 2–4″ above the spot where I wanted the new growth to start.
+A fresh stem will grow from a node just above the cut, and that new trail will eventually hang down.

 What Size Cuttings Should I Take

-Put your cuttings in water or soil mix.
-There’s no need to let them heal over like you would Succulents.
+Make your cuts straight across, just below a node.
+Place the cuttings in water or a light soil mix.
+You don’t need to let them heal over like you would with succulents.

-If you’re rooting in mix, make sure it’s well moistened before you put the cuttings in and that 2-3 of the bottom nodes are in the mix.
+If you’re rooting in a mix, moisten it well before planting.
+Then place the cuttings so that 2–3 of the bottom nodes are tucked into the soil.

-close up of houseplant cuttings with roots in a clear glass jar
+A close up of houseplant cuttings with roots in a clear glass jar with water at the bottom.

 Rooting in water in clear glass is my preferred method because you can see the progress.

-If in water: change the water every 7-14 days to keep it fresh and clean.
-Be sure to maintain the water level so those emerging roots don’t have a chance to dry out.
+Change the water every 7–14 days to keep it fresh.
+Keep an eye on the water level so the new roots never dry out.

-If in soil mix: water them every 5-8 days depending on the pot size, soil composition, and temps.
-I water Pothos cuttings a bit more frequently than an established plant because I don’t want the mix and those emerging roots to dry out.
+Water every 5–8 days, depending on the pot size, soil, and temperature.
+I water Pothos cuttings (or divisions) a bit more often than an established plant because you don’t want the mix—or those tender new roots—to dry out.

 When Will The Roots Start To Emerge

-You’ll see the roots starting to poke out in about 2 weeks.
-The nodes are brown and the emerging roots are white and fleshy.
-Pothos propagation is not only easy, but it’s fast too!
+With water propagation, you can actually watch the roots grow.
+You’ll usually see new roots starting to poke out in about two weeks.
+The nodes are brown, and the new roots are white and fleshy.
+Pothos propagation isn’t just easy—it’s quick, too!

-close up of the healthy roots of a pothos stem cutting
+A close up of the healthy roots of a pothos stem cutting.

 This is how the roots look after 2-3 months in water.